o2r-project/erc-spec/docs/dev-guide/index.md

 ### Why use bash

+While it is true that..

 > "What's oldest lasts longest." [via](https://github.com/swcarpentry/good-enough-practices-in-scientific-computing/blob/gh-pages/index.md#supplementary-materials)

+using containers gives the necessary abstraction and encapsulation, so simply using bash (or make) does not suffice.

 ### Why is validation happening outside the container and not _in_ the container

 - better user experience (otherwise all info must be transported via stdout)
 - to be sure nothing is manipulated within the validation script

-### Why is the data not in the image (inner contaienr) but in the outer container
+### Why is the data not in the image (inner container) but in the outer container

 - better accessible in the long term
 - no data duplication

 ## o2r Platform

-The software developed by the o2r project is the sole implementation of the ERC specification and hence a kind of reference implementation albeit being at a prototypical stage.
+The software developed by the o2r project is the reference implementation of the ERC specification.

 ### Web API